tomzx/blog.tomrochette.com-content/agi/learning/article.md

 * Hierarchy of abilities (sounds, words, sentences, ideas)
 * Is there a maximum amount of information in the universe?
 	* Is it possible to be "done" with learning all the facts in the universe?
+* How can one discover the most appropriate order in which to learn unknown and new knowledge?

 # Overview
 Learning is lossy encoding (similar to lossy compression).